xiransong/starter-hugo-academic/content/publication/GraphInstruct/index.md

 of GraphLM and GraphLM+ over other LLMs.
 We look forward to more researchers exploring the potential of LLMs in the graph data mining domain through GraphInstruct.
-Our code for generating GraphInstruct is released publicly at: https://github.com/CGCL-codes/ GraphInstruct.
+Our code for generating GraphInstruct is released publicly at: https://github.com/CGCL-codes/GraphInstruct.